 Cultural delights, stunning nature, curious traditions.
-Saxony Germany Dropdown content - which borders Poland and the Czech Republic - is much loved for its diverse attractions.
+Saxony Germany - which borders Poland and the Czech Republic - is much loved for its diverse attractions.
 Here are 10 reasons why the region is a great choice to discover (yet) another side of Germany.

 A bit of nostalgia and lots of great views: Saxony’s capital city Dresden is often compared to Florence thanks to its enchanting palaces, churches and belltower silhouette.
 Dresden is home to the oldest and biggest paddle steamer fleet in the world.